- Home

 The most obvious symptoms of clinical mastitis are abnormalities in:

-• The milk such as a watery appearance, flakes, clots, or pus.
+- The milk such as a watery appearance, flakes, clots or pus

 Other symptoms, depending upon the severity of the illness and how systemic it has become, can also include:

-• A reduction in milk yield.
+- A reduction in milk yield

-• An increase in body temperature.
+- An increase in body temperature

-• The lack of appetite.
+- The lack of appetite

-• Signs of diarrhoea and dehydration.
+- Signs of diarrhoea and dehydration

-• A reduction in mobility, due to the pain of a swollen udder or simply due to feeling unwell.
+- A reduction in mobility, due to the pain of a swollen udder or simply due to feeling unwell

-In severe cases of acute, clinical mastitis - in many instances caused by E. Coliinfections - the cow may appear very ill indeed.
-In contrast, subclinical mastitis can result in few symptoms and may only be detectable in a higher than normal Somatic Cell Count.
+In severe cases of acute, clinical mastitis – in many instances caused by E. Coli infections – the cow may appear very ill indeed.
+In contrast, subclinical mastitis can result in few symptoms and may only be detectable in a higher-than-normal somatic cell count.

-In some instances the cow's immune response is sufficient to efficiently generate a self-cure for the illness, usually in mild cases of the disease where the cow is strong and has a good immune response.
-Other cases can result in more severe illness, perhaps even leading to loss of a quarter or more of the udder, the loss of body tissue due to gangrene and in worse case situations, death.
+In some instances, the cow's immune response is sufficient to efficiently generate a self-cure for the illness, usually in mild cases of the disease where the cow is strong and has a good immune response.
+Other cases can result in more severe illness, perhaps even leading to loss of a quarter or more of the udder, the loss of body tissue due to gangrene and, in worse-case situations, death.

-Changes in milk composition even in cows with subclinical mastitis can result in significant changes in the protein composition in milk.
+Changes in milk composition, even in cows with subclinical mastitis, can result in significant changes in the protein composition in milk.
 While overall protein content may be unaffected, changes in the types of protein present may be affected by the leaching of (low-quality) blood serum proteins into milk; casein, an important protein found in healthy milk can be significantly reduced in sub-mastitic cows, and a further complication is that casein is closely linked with calcium levels in milk production.

 An overall effect of the chemical alterations in milk mean that the pH of milk, normally around 6.6, can increase to 6.8 or 6.9 in mastitic cows.
-The presence of certain blood enzymes in milk from mastitic cows can affect the taste of milk and its ability to be made into other dairy products such as cheese or yoghurt.
+The presence of certain blood enzymes in milk from mastitic cows can affect the taste of milk and its ability to be made into other dairy products such as cheese or yogurt.

 Clinical cases of mastitis are those where the cow displays definitive symptoms of the disease.
 These may be acute, where the disease flares up relatively suddenly in a formerly healthy cow; these cases may be further defined as per-acute, where the rapid onset of severe inflammation, pain and systemic symptoms results in a severely ill cow within a short period of time, or sub-acute mastitis, the most frequently seen instance of the disease, where the few symptoms tend to be mild inflammation in the udder and visible changes to the milk, such as small clots.